-- The journey planner must deliver the full results of the existing trains journeys, without the application of a misleading filter (judgments under German unfair trade law). - by the dominant railway undertaking (incumbent rail operator) on its own/integrated online digital sales channels must be provided to third-party ticketing platforms, indifferently acting as Distributor or as Retailer, in the same quality available (Renfe and Deutsche Bahn decisions). - The definition of the mobility platform, acting as Distributor, presupposes that no new journey planning search has to be carried out for a fare search/booking in the transport provider's systems, irrespectively where the booking takes place (Deutsche Bahn decision). - As long as no new journey planning search has to be carried out for a booking in the transport provider's systems, it is irrelevant whether the booking takes place in the mobility platform's own technical systems or it is made possible, for example, by being forwarded to the selected transport provider (Deutsche Bahn decision). - 3.
+- > The journey planner must deliver the full results of the existing trains journeys, without the application of a misleading filter (judgments under German unfair trade law). - > The full content and RTD, related to the dominant rail undertaking's passenger trains and displayed by the dominant railway undertaking (incumbent rail operator) on its own/integrated online digital sales channels must be provided to third-party ticketing platforms, indifferently acting as Distributor or as Retailer, in the same quality available (Renfe and Deutsche Bahn decisions). - > The definition of the mobility platform, acting as Distributor, presupposes that no new journey planning search has to be carried out for a fare search/booking in the transport provider's systems, irrespectively where the booking takes place (Deutsche Bahn decision). - As long as no new journey planning search has to be carried out for a booking in the transport provider's systems, it is irrelevant whether the booking takes place in the mobility platform's own technical systems or it is made possible, for example, by being forwarded to the selected transport provider (Deutsche Bahn decision). - 3.
 Comparison of the regulatory requirements and the findings of the antitrust decisions or court judgments under unfair trade law and of the RPR Regulation with the current functions provided by OSDM and the TAP TSI. - 4.
 Proposals for a compliant OSDM.